 Here is link to the map: Boulder GlidePlan Map L/D 1:27

-The map is very helpful for flight planning purposes in conjunction with the Boulder 250 Soaring Map which you can find on this page.
+The map is very helpful for flight planning purposes in conjunction with the Colorado Soaring Area Map which you can find on this page.
 The GlidePlan Map can also be printed and left in the cockpit as it is very easy to see which airports are within glide range.

 If you want to easily create your own custom maps based on airports you are most comfortable with and with your own settings for L/D and arrival altitude you can purchase your own copy of Glideplan.